 - Audio books on CD and tape (for a small charge)

-If you missed the meeting about better broadband which was held at the village hall in February 2017 you can still find more details by clicking the link here B4R Norfolk.
+If you missed the meeting about better broadband which was held at the village hall earlier this year you can still find more details by clicking the link here B4R Norfolk.

 This community-led venture is similar to B4RN Lancashire which has been running successfully for the last five years.
 You can find out more about the Lancashire scheme by clicking B4RN.

 PC 1200 Stu Sansbury is now the Poringland Beat Manager.
 You can contact him at Poringland police station or by phone on 01603 276207.
 The latest report from the Safer Neighbourhood Policing Team provides a summary of crimes in this area – a copy can be found by clicking Crime updates.

 South Yare Wildlife Group

 SYWG have a new website, see http://southyarewildlifegroup.org for details of future events.

 We are always looking for volunteers who might have useful skills and who would be prepared to give a couple of hours or so to do occasional jobs around the village, eg repairing a fence, trimming a hedge or painting the bus shelter.
 Please use this email link to get in touch Bramerton working party.
 We promise not to bombard you with daily email requests!

 Never mind the weather, almost 150 villagers and friends turned out to enjoy a picnic and cream tea on the village recreation ground to celebrate the Queen’s official 90th birthday on 12 June.
 With great foresight, the Bramerton Society organising committee made sure there were enough gazebos for everyone to stay dry while all enjoyed convivial conversation and live music from Fuelled by Rose and From the edge.